Sejsel/oxisat/oxisat/tests/cnf/cadical/README.md

 This directory contains CNF instances in the DIMACS format.
 These instances come from the CaDiCaL SAT solver where they are used for testing its functionality.

+Some files (sat1-sat13, except sat5) were modified to remove commented out clauses in the clause list.

 ## License
 The CNF files come from the CaDiCaL repository which is licensed under the following license: